awsdocs/aws-client-vpn-administrator-guide/doc_source/limits.md

 # AWS Client VPN quotas<a name="limits"></a>

 Your AWS account has the following quotas related to Client VPN endpoints\.
+Unless indicated otherwise, you can [request an increase](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=vpc) for these quotas\.
+For some of these quotas, you can view your current quota using the **Limits** page of the Amazon EC2 console\.

 ## Client VPN quotas<a name="quotas-endpoints"></a>